layshidani/My-100-days-of-Code/r1-log.md

 ---
 ### :calendar: R1D29 #100DaysOfCode
-** Today's Progress: **
+**Today's Progress:**

 - I made the horizontal navigation bar fixed in the FCC Product Landing Page project.
 - Work on JS FreeCodingCamp lessons and watch tutorials on JS arrays.

-** Thoughts: ** I have only one problem to solve in this project to pass the FCC test.
+**thoughts** I have only one problem to solve in this project to pass the FCC test.
 The page was very simple, but I liked the result.

 ![FreeCodeCamp - Landing Page](images/r1d29.jpg)